ncatlab/nlab-content/pages/6/8/1/2/2186/content.md

 ### Sheaves on the topos of filters

 A different topos-theoretic construction is to consider the topos of sheaves on a category of filters.
 This topos models the [[internal set]] theory of Nelson, a more axiomatic approach to nonstandard analysis.
+References:

+* Moerdijk, "A model for intuitionistic non-standard arithmetic"
+* Palmgren, "A sheaf-theoretic foundation for nonstandard analysis"
+* Palmgren, "A constructive approach to nonstandard analysis"
+* Jonas Eliasson, "Ultrapowers as Sheaves on a Category of Ultrafilters"

 ## Relationship to other types of infinitesimal {#ToposModels}